pgjbz/pgjbz/README.md

 I'm a backend developer from Brazil.

 Studenty of Science Computer, work with Java for more than 2 years.
-Currently i'm a mid-level developer at [PicPay](https://picpay.com/).
+Currently i'm a senior software engineer at [PicPay](https://picpay.com/).
 My native language is portuguese and i improve my english skills every day.

 ## 🛠 Skills